mullvad/mullvadvpn-app/docs/security.md

 provide a set of IP networks it would like to have routed via itself.
 Doing so and specifying the routes `0/0` and `::0/0` forces all traffic to go via the app.
 That is what this app does both when it has a VPN tunnel up, but also when in a state where it would like to block all network traffic.
 Such as the [connecting], [disconnecting] and [error] states.
-In these states, all packets are simply dropped.
+In these states, all outgoing packets are simply dropped, but incoming traffic is still allowed due to the limitations of Android.

 ### iOS